Code-Institute-Submissions/ale-aparicio-Quizos_janResub/README.md

 * Thanks to my friends and family for helping with some of the ideas and design decisions when I was too indecisive or didn't know what to add into the website.

-* Thanks to my mentor Seun Owonikoko for encouraging me to challenge myslef to do the quiz website and for some design decisions and critizism.
+* Thanks to my mentor Seun Owonikoko for encouraging me to challenge myself to do the quiz website and for some design decisions and critizism.

 * Thanks to the Slack Community for answering questions and clearing my doubts.

 * Last but not least Thanks to [Web Dev Simplified](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw) for making great guides and tutorials that made making the quiz a much easier and not so daunting task.